 Class Teacher: Miss Abbie Sinden

-Our PE lessons will take place on a Wednesday so please ensure your child's kit is in school.
+Our PE lessons will take place on a Wednesday this term.
+Please ensure your child has the correct kit in school!